OctopusDeploy/blog/blog/2017-11/scaling-octopus.md

 ---

 A key focus of our thoughts over the past year has been how to best allow Octopus to scale, to gracefully cater for our biggest customers.
-We spent some time designing; we published a few posts to get your feedback (Octopuses, Spaces\ODCM, Remote Release Promotions); and we experimented with some ideas.
+We spent some time designing; we published a few posts to get your feedback ([Octopuses](https://octopus.com/blog/octopuses), [Managing Spaces with ODCM](https://octopus.com/blog/odcm-rfc), [Remote Release Promotions](https://octopus.com/blog/remote-release-promotions-rfc)); and we experimented with some ideas.

 But we also made a mistake.
 We left our customers unsure of our direction.

 Hopefully this post will rectify that.
-It will outline the changes we plan to make in the immediate future to better allow Octopus to ...
+It will outline the features we plan to implement in the immediate future to better allow Octopus to scale as it's adoption increases within an organization.

 ## Summary

+We are going to implement:

 - **Spaces:** Provide a better ability for teams to have their own space within Octopus.
 This means less will be at the global level.
 For example, environments, projects and lifecycles will live within a space.
 - **Octopus Worker Pool:** Your build server probably has the concept of build agents\workers.
 In a similar concept, Octopus will have a pool of workers for executing tasks.
 - **Remote Release Promotions:** This will allow a release to be promoted between Octopus servers.

+We are _not_ going to implement (or rather not right now):

 - **Octopus Data Center Manager (ODCM):** We are not planning to implement this in the short-term future.
 We feel the above features will provide most of the benefits that ODCM would have, but in a more accessible way.

 We'll talk about each of these in more detail.